Riccardo Paletti: Formula One career

-At Zolder Paletti failed to prequalify on Friday, getting more and more disappointed with the Osella.
+At Zolder, Paletti failed to prequalify on Friday, becoming increasingly disappointed with the Osella.
 The new chassis, which was to be introduced at Monaco, gave some promise, but still Paletti knew that qualifying for Monaco was virtually impossible with only twenty entries allowed to start in the narrow streets of the principality.
 There was only one new monocoque for Jarier and the new rear suspension was delayed.
 Once again, Paletti failed to prequalify.

 On his seventh Grand Prix, in Detroit, Paletti was much closer to Jarier's pace and, although the gap was still over a second, he qualified right behind his teammate.
-However, during the warm-up session Paletti lost a wheel at the beginning.
-The mechanics tried to repair the car in time for the race and, while there still was the possibility of starting the race in the spare car, that option went up in smoke as well, after Jarier's fire extinguisher had gone off accidentally.
+However, during the warm-up session, Paletti lost a wheel at the beginning.
+The mechanics tried to repair the car in time for the race and, while there still was the possibility of starting the race in the spare car, that option fell through after Jarier's fire extinguisher had gone off accidentally.
 Jarier took the spare car.
 This meant it would be a race against time for Paletti's mechanics to set up the car and they were still busy when the rest of the field progressed to the grid.
 But just as the work was finished, with Paletti ready to get in the car, news broke that Jarier had hit the wall, damaged his car and was on his way back to the pits.
 So Paletti's car was ready for Jarier to jump in and start the race from the pit lane, leaving Paletti behind as a spectator once more.